conda/ceps/cep-recipe-jinja.md

 - `pin_compatible`
 - `pin_subpackage`

-Both follow the same "pinning" mechanism as described next.
+Both follow the same "pinning" mechanism as described next and have the same arguments.

 ### Pin definition